j-schreiber/js-sf-cli-security-audit/messages/org.audit.init.md

 Directory where the audit config is initialised.
 If not set, the root directory will be used.

+# flags.preset.summary

+Select a preset to initialise classifications.

+# flags.preset.description

+Preset is processed last (after custom templates) and initialises defaults for user permission classifications and the enabled rules for each policy.
+Consult the documentation to learn more.

 # examples

 - Initialise audit policies at the root directory